Nothing in life is to be feared. It is only to be understood. – Marie Curie

-For most people it is difficult to understand how someone could actually fear achieving success.
+For most people, it is difficult to understand how someone could actually fear to achieve success.
 The truth is that we get so comfortable with our current life experience that stepping outside of this reality brings a great deal of uncertainty and unpredictability that naturally stifles our decisions and actions.

 People who suffer from a fear of success have a tendency to procrastinate, to be riddled with the habit of disorganization, and seem to be gifted with a natural lack of productivity.
 These behaviors are essentially self-sabotaging tools that we use at an unconscious level to lay down the foundations for roadblocks along our journey towards our goals.